Retiring in Italy: The 7 Best Places to Retire in Italy

 Italy's villages and cities appeal to retirees for many different reasons - the beautiful beaches, breathtaking countryside, amazing food, wonderful nightlife, bustling town markets and welcoming people.
 In this article, we cover several of our readers' favorite places.

-Help other expats and newcomers by answering questions about the challenges and adventures of living in Italy.
+Help others in Italy by answering questions about the challenges and adventures of living in Italy.

 Best Places to Live in Italy

 Italy is beloved by expats, global nomads and retirees.
 We've compiled a list of the 12 best places to live in Italy based upon expats' recommendations.
 They include Liguria, Puglia, Rome, Le Marche, Abruzzo, Sicily and more.

 Take off your rose-colored glasses and learn what digital nomads & expats have to say about the biggest challenges and the greatest rewards of living in Italy.

 7 Things to Know Before You Move to Italy